-Car accidents are prevalent in New York City.
+Car accidents are prevalent in NYC City.
 According to the New York DMV, 299,452 car accidents occur each year.
 This breaks down to about 24,954 car accidents per month, 5,758 car accidents per week, 820 car accidents per day, 34 car accidents per hour, or one car accident per two minutes.

 While some accidents are relatively minor and result in slight damage to the vehicle, others are more severe and result in traumatic injuries.
 If you have been involved in a car accident and have suffered serious injuries, here is a complete guide to a car accident lawsuit.